BZoennchen/Pages/_drafts/Information.md

 #### Intuition

+The entropy tells us something about our uncertainty.
 Let us imagine we receive a message (information) which is a 4-bit long number, e.g., $$0001$$.
 If all possible 4-bit messages equally likely occur, then there are